A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Probabilistic Approach to Optimal Path OED

 where $V^{n}=V\times\cdots\times V$ contains all possible trajectories of length $n$, and $\utilityfunc(\designvec)$ is a utility function that quantifies the quality of a path $\designvec$. \end{problem}

 Note the following about \Cref{prbl:path_oed_problem}.
 (1) Although related to navigation mesh path planning \cite{brandao2021explaining}, this framework optimizes path OED objectives rather than shortest paths between prescribed nodes.
-(2) A directed graph is used to enforce feasible navigation directions, as asymmetric motion constraints substantially increase optimization complexity.
+(2) The directed graph encodes admissible single-step transitions between candidate sensor locations.
+Preservation of this single-step constraint by the trajectory policies considered in this work is addressed in \Cref{subsubsec:lag_weights}.
 (3) \Cref{prbl:path_oed_problem} is abstract and does not prescribe trajectory–model synchronization; when the design specifies an observational path, graph transitions correspond to motion between candidate locations over successive observation times.
 Path synchronization is application-specific and is addressed in \Cref{sec:numerical_experiments}.
 (4) The utility function $\utilityfunc$ is assumed to be a black box function that can be defined, for example, based on the information gain aggregated over the path.

 Standard discrete solution methods for \Cref{prbl:path_oed_problem} are infeasible due to exponential design-space growth, motivating the probabilistic formulation \eqref{eqn:probabilisitic_optimization}.